!—techpro365 Scroll to top widget Start--> <!—techpro365 Scroll to top widget End-->

 "Radon poses an easily reducible health risk to populations all over the world, but has not up to now received widespread attention," said Dr Mike Repacholi, coordinator of WHO's Radiation and Environmental Health Unit.
 "Radon is all around us.
 Radon in our homes is the main source of exposure to ionizing radiation, and accounts for 50% of the public's exposure to naturally-occurring sources of radiation in many countries."

-This graph clearly shows that radon is a major issue in our lives.
+The graph below clearly shows that radon is a major issue in our lives.
 Minimize the possible radon dangers in your home today!